-The city of Edinburg has a lot to offer tourists during the Christmas season.
-Christmas in Edinburg commences with the switching on of Christmas lights.
+The city of Edinburgh has a lot to offer tourists during the Christmas season.
+Christmas in Edinburgh commences with the switching on of Christmas lights.
 Church services and nativity scenes attract hundreds of church goers while the Christmas markets serve the best of Christmas delights.
-An array of concerts, shows, street parties and fireworks make Edinburg the ultimate Christmas destination.
+An array of concerts, shows, street parties and fireworks make Edinburgh the ultimate Christmas destination.

 1. Quebec City, Canada -

-Quebec City has earned itself the reputation of resembling European cities.
-During Christmas, Quebec City comes alive with lights, decorations, and snow.
-The German market teems with illuminated wooden booths which sell a variety of culinary delights such as sausages and roast chestnuts, while the Christmas market in the old port displays gifts, craftwork, and delicacies.
+Quebec City is well-known for its resemblance to European cities.
+During the Christmas season, Quebec City comes alive with lights, decorations, and snow.
+The German market teems with illuminated wooden booths which sell a variety of culinary delights such as sausages and roasted chestnuts, while the Christmas market in the Old Port displays gifts, craftwork, and delicacies.
 Tourists enjoy strolling through the city’s streets which are spectacular with their lights and decorations.
 The Rue de Petit Champlain Street especially explodes with beautiful garlands and lights.
 The Quebec Aquarium exhibits a range of marine animals.
 The city is a popular haven for environmentalists and enthusiasts of the Victorian era, who enjoy candle-lit evenings of stories from Charles Dickens’ books.